Wolf-Dietrich Huy: Balkan and Battle of Crete

+Eastern Front

+In preparation for Operation Barbarossa, the German invasion of the Soviet Union, III.
+Gruppe was moved to Bucharest and was located in the sector of Heeresgruppe Süd (Army Group South).
+III.
+Gruppe arrived in Bucharest on 16 June.
+Four days later, III.
+Gruppe moved to Roman.
+On 2 July in support of the German and Romanian Operation München, III.
+Gruppe moved to an airfield at Iași.

+Huy was awarded the Knight's Cross of the Iron Cross (Ritterkreuz des Eisernen Kreuzes) on 5 July 1941, awarded principally for his actions in the Balkans and Crete.
+The award was presented by Generalleutnant Kurt Pflugbeil.
+Both Huy and the Gruppenkommandeur (group commander), Major Alexander von Winterfeldt, received the Knight's Cross at the Iași airfield.
+On 2 August, von Winterfeldt was transferred.
+In consequence, Huy was briefly given command of the Gruppe until he fell ill with Malaria.
+Command of the Gruppe was then given to Oberleutnant Kurt Ubben while coammand of 7.
+Staffel was passed to Oberleutnant Joachim von Wehren.
+On 16 October, Huy claimed three aerial victories, including his twentieth in total, when he shot down two Polikarpov I-153 fighters and a single Ilyushin DB-3 bomber.

 III./JG 77 served in the Crimea through to early 1942.
-On 23 January 1942, his Messerschmitt Bf 109 F-4 was damaged in aerial combat resulting in a forced landing at Tarpowka.
-His opponent may have been the Soviet pilot from 32 IAP, Starshiy Leytenant Mikhail Avdeyev.
+On 23 January 1942, Huy's Bf 109 F-4 was damaged in aerial combat resulting in a forced landing at Tarpowka.
+His opponent may have been the Soviet pilot from 32 IAP,> Starshiy Leytenant Mikhail Avdeyev.
 A Soviet offensive aimed at relieving Sevastopol ensued and Oberleutnant Huy claimed the Gruppe's 600th victory on 11 March, and his thirty-eight victory, but was then mistakenly shot down and wounded by German anti-aircraft fire.
+During his convalescence, Huy was briefly replaced by Hauptmann Erich Friedrich, then by Oberleutnant Friedrich-Wilhelm Strakeljahn, and lastly by Oberleutnant Walther Lücke.

 Huy was awarded the Knight's Cross of the Iron Cross with Oak Leaves (Ritterkreuz des Eisernen Kreuzes mit Eichenlaub) on 17 March 1942.
-The presentation was made by Adolf Hitler at the Wolf's Lair, Hitler's headquarters in Rastenburg, present-day Kętrzyn in Poland.
+The presentation was made by Hitler at the Wolf's Lair, Hitler's headquarters in Rastenburg, present-day Kętrzyn in Poland.
 Also presented with awards that day by Hitler were Hauptmann Herbert Ihlefeld, who received the Swords to his Knight's Cross with Oak Leaves, and Oberleutnant Wolfgang Späte who was also honored with the Oak Leaves.
+On 1 April, Huy was promoted to Hauptmann (captain).

 Following his recovery from the wounds sustained in March, Huy returned to JG 77 on 2 August 1942, again taking command of 7.
 Staffel.